The Blog

 For lunch we stopped at Tacoparty in Grand Junction where I ate the most beautiful, flower-covered guacamole I’ve ever seen.
 From there, it was only about two more hours to Moab.
 We checked in to our campsite (Sun Outdoor Arches Gateway) and ate thai takeout in our van dining room.
 Yum!

 Day 3 was magical.
-I somehow convinced Jacob to wake up for sunrise somwhere inside Arches National Park that I had read about.
-At 5:30am, we pulled out of the campsite and headed to the park in total darkness.
+I had a plan to wake up and watch sunrise somewhere inside Arches National Park.
+At 5:30am, I pulled out of the campsite and headed to the park in total darkness.
 After a 30-minute drive to the Windows Loop trailhead and a short hike with flashlights, we found the perfect sunrise spot at North Window Arch.

 Once the sun was up we spent the entire day in Arches National Park driving in the van and hiking to 10 arches.
 We had packed breakfast, coffee, water, and lunch to eat in the van throughout the day so we didn’t have to leave the park for food.
 All in all, we hiked over 12 miles (!!!) and saw all of these arches in this order: North Window Arch, Turret Arch, Delicate Arch, Double Arch, Sand Dune Arch, Broken Arch, Skyline Arch, Tunnel Arch, Pine Tree Arch, Landscape Arch.